The European Union

 Humanitarian aid and civil protection

-Foreign affairs and security policy
+Home affairs and

 The COVID-19 pandemic has led to human tragedy, lockdowns and economic slowdown.
 The EU rapidly took action to protect lives and livelihoods and developed a common European response to the public health and economic challenges.